BitLocker Keys Backup to Azure Key Vault

 }

-foreach ($recoveryKey in $recoveryKeys) {
+foreach ($recoveryKey in $keyResult.Keys) {

-$secretName = "BitLocker-$($device.deviceName)-$($device.serialNumber)"
+$secretName = "BitLocker-$($device.deviceName)-$($device.serialNumber)-$($recoveryKey.VolumeType)"

 $tags = @{